MarkBind/markbind/docs/userGuide/cliCommands.md

   {{ icon_example }} `-s otherSite.json`

 * `-v [versionNames...]`, `--versions [versionNames...]` <br>
-  Specify version names to be deployed, separated by spaces.
-If the flag is used without specification, deploy all versions saved.
-Using this flag overrides the setttings in [site.json](siteJsonFile.md).
+  Specify versions to be kept in the generated site, separated by spaces.
+If the flag is used without specification, keep no versions.
+Using this option overrides the setttings in [site.json](siteJsonFile.md).

 **{{ icon_examples }}**

 * `markbind build`
 * `markbind build ./myWebsite ./myOutDir`
 * `markbind build ./stagingDir --baseUrl staging`
-* `markbind build -v v2.1.1` : Build the site and also deploy the version named 'v2.1.1'
+* `markbind build -v v2.1.1` : Build the site with the version named 'v2.1.1' in addition to the current version

 </panel>